TylerKnvpp/tylerknapp.dev/README.md

 - text: The line of text that the embedding represents.
 - embedding: The embedding for the line of text.

-Thethe embedding column needs to have the correct length of the embedding vector and a SQL function, `vector_query`, needs to be added:
+The embedding column's default embedding vector length needs to be updated and a SQL function, `vector_query`, needs to be added to the database:

 ```sql
 -- OpenAI's embedding vector length